Being inflexible sucks.

 Here is the position that you need to be able to achieve.

-Back: Your spine must be neutral.
-Any rounding or over extension of your spine is not optimal and can lead to back problems.
-If you cannot achieve this position, you may lack Thoracic Spine Flexibility.
+- Back: Your spine must be neutral.
+Any rounding or overextension of your spine is not optimal and can lead to back pain.
+If you cannot maintain a neutral spine, you may lack Thoracic Spine Flexibility, or Hip Flexibility.

-Knees: Your knees should be pointing outwards and be in line with your toes.
-If you cannot achieve this position, you may lack Hip Flexibility.
+- Knees: Your knees should be pointing forward and be in line with your toes.
+Do not let your knees cave inwards (valgus position).
+If you cannot achieve this position, you may lack Hip Flexibility or Glute Strengh.

-Ankles: You should be able to keep your ankles flat on the floor.
-If your heels come up off the ground, you may lack Ankle Flexibility.
+- Ankles: You should be able to keep your ankles flat on the floor.
+If your heels come up off the ground at the bottom of the squat, you may lack Ankle Flexibility.

-The deadlift is another pattern that we must all be able to master.
+The hip hinge is another pattern that you must master.
 It is very similar to a squat, but it measures your hamstring flexibility in conjunction with your hip flexibility.

-Most people think that being able to touch your toes is a good way to measure your hamstring flexibility.
+Many people think that being able to touch their toes is a good way to measure your hamstring flexibility.

-I will show you the correct way to perform this stretch, and it shows you if you are flexible enough to perform deadlifts.
+I will show you the correct way to perform this stretch, and it shows you if you are flexible enough to perform hip hinge exercises such as deadlifts.

-Adequate hamstring flexibility is what will allow us to perform the deadlift.
+Adequate hamstring flexibility is what will allow us to perform one of the most important exercises of all time, the deadlift.

 Deadlifts teach us how to maintain a braced, neutral spine when picking up something heavy from the floor.

-People often break their backs when lifting stuff because they do not know how to perform a proper deadlift.
+Have you ever seen someone who pulls out their back from lifting everyday objects?
+People often injure themselves in these scenarios because they do not know how to perform a proper deadlift.

 Can You Pass This Hamstring Flexibility Test?